cloudmesh/useful-introduction_to_cloud-2015/docs/source/hpc/storage.rst

 Storage Services
 ======================================================================

-Using Indiana University's Storage Services from FutureGrid
+Using Indiana University's Storage Services from FutureSystems
 ----------------------------------------------------------------------

-FutureGrid does not provide an HPSS server.
+FutureSystems does not provide an HPSS server.
 However, if you have an IU account (available only for IU faculty, staff, affilates, and students), you can use the following services from india: